Frequently Asked Questions

 When a student misses class for any reason other than an Official University Absence, the student is expected to follow the instructor’s policy as stated in the course syllabus.
 The student should contact his/her instructor as soon as possible after he/she knows the absence will occur or has occurred.
 If the cause of the absence is an illness, accident, or family emergency, each instructor should assist the student to make up any missed work.

 The TCU Health Center is a primary care clinic.
 Appointments can be made by calling or visiting the Health Center.
 Patients will be assessed by a triage nurse to determine their medical needs.
-The Sexual Health Nurse Practitioner practices by appointment only.
+The sexual health clinic operates by appointment only.

 No. The Health Center facilities and services are only available to TCU students.
 Non-students will need to visit an outside health care provider or urgent care center.